malicehightopp1/AquaRush/README.md

     Simple coin collection system
     - keeps track of the number of coins the player collects
     - used to buy powerups or boats
+- ### Boat selection system
+    Simple boat skin changing
+    - saves and keeps track of what boat the player is using
+    - some can be bought using the coins
+    - player starts with 3 basic boats
 ---
 # core classes